Search Results for

 Click Define the event handler for when the "Click" event.

-DbClick Define the event handler for when the "DbClick" event.
+DblClick Define the event handler for when the "DblClick" event.

 Focus Define the event handler for when the "Focus" event.